Jwink3101/PyFiSync/README.md

 They are ALWAYS executed from the sync root (a `cd /path/to/syncroot` is inserted above).

-## Primary Modes

-### Sync

-This is the primary mode.
-It is assumed that if you invoke PyFiSync without any arguments, it is the same as `sync .`.

-Synchronizes to the host and updates the file DBs

-### Push and Pull mode

-A push or a pull follows the same logic as a sync except they do not do any kind of conflict resolution and diminished backups.

-File backups *do* occur in a push or pull but a file can move into another and it will *not* backup.

-Furthermore, because `--all` mode tells PyFiSync that *everything* has been modified, it is **highly** suggested to use `--no-backup` with `--all`.
-Since rsync is used for the transfer, the `--all` mode is otherwise still pretty fast.

-General Warning: As with `rsync`, push and pull modes do not guarantee parity of both sides.
-And there is no `--delete` mode.
-If push/pull are part of your regular workflow, consider using `rsync` directly.

 ## Running Tests

 To run the test, in bash, do: